microsoft/WindowsAppSDK/specs/PushNotifications/ToastNotifications-spec.md

 The app will need to process the invocation in response to a User interacting with the Notification in Action Centre.
 There are 2 common scenarios here after the invoke takes place:

-1. The developer can choose to have the app launch in in a specific UI context OR
+1. The developer can choose to have the app launch in a specific UI context OR
 2. The developer can choose to have the app evaluate an action specific behavior (like a button press in the payload body) without rendering any UI.